bitula/minipupper-dev/README.md

   - Code is reorganized into folders in a more self-discriptive way
   - Python pip packages are installed and run as non-root user
   - To save some RAM snap is completelly removed by defualt (it is optional)
+  - Default Ubuntu image boot drive is must be edited before first time boot
+  - Python imports almost every where are edited, py scripts work from any folder location.
+  - For now run_robot.py needs to be started manually via ssh or vnc (seems like joystick works better now)

+### New Added Features
+  - EEPROM backup and restore script based on rsync
+  - Keyboard/mouse control via vnc or ssh X forwarding (controlls from joystick are not fully implemented)
   - Added TigerVNC Xfce4 remote desktop, as optinal install
-  - Default Ubuntu image boot drive is needs to be edited before first time boot
-  - Python imports almost every where are edited, py scripts will work under any user from any folder location.
-  - For now run_robot.py needs to be started manually via ssh or vnc (seems like joystick works better now)

 ## Licensing Issue
-While most source code is licensed under MIT, current situation with licensing is not clear to say the least.
+While most source code (not created by me) is licensed under MIT, current situation with licensing is not clear to say the least.
 Until licenses situation is not cleared up, seems the correct action is not attach any licenses to this repository.
 Additionally docs and media files are not under Creative Commons Licenses.